mbj4668/pyang/README.md

 [![Coverage Status](https://coveralls.io/repos/mbj4668/pyang/badge.svg)](https://coveralls.io/r/mbj4668/pyang)

 ## News ##
+**2015-10-XX - Version 1.6 released **

+  * A new plugin 'lint' has been added.
+It checks if a module follow the generic guidelines defined in RFC 6087.
+The 'ietf' plugin still exists, but is rewritten to use the new 'lint' plugin.

+  * By default, pyang now scans the YANG module path recursively, i.e., it searches for YANG modules also in subdirectories to the directories in the load path.
+This behavior can be disabled with '--no-path-recurse'.

+  * A bash completions file has been added.

 **2014-11-18 - Version 1.5 released**

   * A new plugin 'check-update' has been added.
 It can be used to check if a new revision of a module follows the update rules from RFC 6020.